madewithkoji/koji-core/README.md

 });
 ```

-## Documentation
+## Generating documentation locally

+This package uses TypeDoc comments for documentation.
+The latest version of the documentation is available online at the [Koji developer site](https://developer.withkoji.com/reference/core/withkoji-koji-core).
-You can generate TypeDocs locally for offline reference.
-To do so, simply run `npm run doc` and open the resulting `docs` folder in your favorite html viewer/browser.
+However, you can also generate the package documentation locally for offline reference.

+- To generate an HTML version of the documentation, run `npm run doc` and open the resulting `docs` folder in your favorite HTML viewer or browser.

-You can generate the underlying JSON content by running `npm run json-doc`.
-This will output a `koji-core-docs.json` file that you can bring into your favorite parser/static site generator as a data source.
+- To generate the underlying JSON content for the documentation, run `npm run json-doc`.
+This command will output a `koji-core-docs.json` file that you can use as a data source for your favorite parser or static site generator.

-## Developing

-If you would like to test or develop new features for the package, there are a few steps that will get you up and running quickly.
-Note: These steps assume you're already using the `@withkoji/core` package, installed via npm.

-1. Clone this repo locally
-2. In the package's root folder, run `npm install` to install the required dev dependencies
-3. Start the build watcher by running `npm run watch` in the package's root folder
-4. (Optional) Start the declarations watcher by running `npm run watch-declarations` in the package's root folder
-5. In your consumer project, remove the existing installation: `npm remove @withkoji/core`
-6. In your consumer project, install the local package, referencing the folder where you cloned the repo: `npm install ~/YourComputer/koji-core`
-7. If everything went well, your consumer project should now be referencing your local installation

-Notes:

-- If your consumer project offers hot reloading, you should see updates made to the package recompiled by the watcher and injected into your project automatically
-- If your consumer project does not offer hot reloading (e.g., express app), you'll need to quit the process and restart to get any watched changes to the package
-- If you run the declarations watcher, you should also get real-time updates in your IDE for types and documentation.
-In some instances, you may need to refresh/reload your IDE's view in order to clear any cached values
-- Because the `dist` folder is not bundled into the repo, you may need to run a build or include it in a commit if you are testing an installation via github.

 ## Related resources